microcks/microcks.io/content/documentation/guides/administration/secrets.md

 The `CA Certificate` is just here to gather a custom certificate or certificate chain specified in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).

 Using the form, you may create as many *Secrets* as you need for different resources.
-Regular users of the Microcks instance will just have access to the name and the description of the secrets.
+Regular users of the Microcks instance will just have access to the secrets' names and descriptions.

 ## 3. Adding a Secret to an Import Job